COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 - Aisles throughout the exhibition hall will be one-way;

-- Eight foot dividers will be placed between exhibitor spaces;
+- Eight foot high dividers will be placed between exhibitor spaces;

 - Elevator capacity limits will be posted on all elevator doors; and